littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v5.8 (11/??/23) - Pyxis (3.10) Update
--Fixed what was needed for compatibility with Stellaris 3.10 (Pyxis) -Updated compat version number.
+-Fixed what was needed for compatibility with Stellaris 3.10 (Pyxis) --Rework of Esper trait to match new multi-leader trait format (based on Psychic trait).
+--Changed exp_gain modifiers to match new leader types (typically also added leader levels where appropriate).
+--Changed leader_age to new leader_lifespan_add modifier.
+-Updated compat version number.

 v5.7.2 (10/24/23) - Leader Levels -> Exp Gain